 Kiama vs Shellharbour — Which Suits Your Buying Brief?

-- 2 days ago
+- Apr 2

 - 3 min read

-Kiama and Shellharbour both attract buyers moving down from Sydney who want coastal lifestyle, more space, and better value.
-They sit roughly 30 kilometres apart along the south Illawarra coast, but the buying experience — and the lifestyle that follows — is quite different.
+Kiama and Shellharbour both attract buyers moving down from Sydney who want a coastal lifestyle, more space, and better value.
+They sit roughly 30 kilometres apart along the south Illawarra coast, but the buying experience - and the lifestyle that follows - is quite different.

 The fundamental difference

 Kiama is a town.
 It has a strong civic identity, an established main street, a working harbour, weekly markets, independent businesses, and a community that functions around the town centre.
-Buyers there are buying into a place, not just a postcode.
+Buyers are buying into a place, not just a postcode.

 Shellharbour is a local government area covering multiple suburbs - Shellharbour Village, Shell Cove, Warilla, Barrack Heights, Mount Warrigal, and others.
 Shell Cove has emerged as the anchor point for lifestyle buyers, with the marina precinct, beach access, and retail growing significantly over the past five years.
 But it does not have the same organic town character as Kiama.